n-riesco/ijavascript/README.md

 ![Screenshot: IPython Notebook Dashboard](res/screenshot-dashboard-home.png)

 By default, the dashboard opens the notebooks in the current working folder.
-The command flag `--notebook-dir=path/to/another/folder` can be used to open the dashboard at a different folder:
+The flag `--notebook-dir=path/to/another/folder` can be used to open the dashboard at a different folder:

 ```sh
 ijs --notebook-dir=path/to/another/folder